psychemedia/storytelling-notes/gambrinus.md

 "This - beer, do you say? — once you get a taste for it, it tastes pretty good.
 But I also have a taste, for revenge.
 The people in my home town mocked me.
 And now I want to mock them.
 I want revenge..."

-THe Devil smiled, and they both sat thinking...
+The Devil smiled, and they both sat thinking...

-[t was a Sunday, and all around them was the sound of Church bells, calling people to prayer...
+It was a Sunday, and all around them was the sound of Church bells, calling people to prayer...

 "What is it about the sound of bells," said the Devil, "that makes people feel compelled to go to Church?"